 To encourage wide and innovative intellectual exchange, the Program Committee invites applications for sessions that cross borders—disciplinary, national, regional, and historical periods—in subject matter as well as participants.
 Border-Crossing panels should be coherent in theme and expansive in their mix of geographical areas and field of study.
 While the AAS is no longer able to provide funding for designated Border-Crossing Sessions, the special status of these panels will be indicated by highlighting in the conference program.

 • Only Organized Panels (w/paper presentations) and Roundtables are eligible for this category.
-No Individual Papers proposal submissions will be considered.
+No Individual Paper proposal submissions will be considered.

 • "Border-Crossing" panel organizers should use the Organized Panel or Roundtable application forms, and indicate in the panel abstract how the topic fits within the "Border-Crossing" structure and spirit.
 Proposals must also include individual abstracts from all paper-givers.
 The deadline is the same as for regular proposals.